midonet/midonet/docs/getting-started.md

     midonet> router list
     midonet>

-## Running midolan and creating a virtual network
+## Running midolman and creating a virtual network

 Once we start midolman: